omahs/holesky-fundingvault/README.md

 * `claim(uint256 amount)` - request the amount of funds specified by `amount` (in wei) and send to the sender wallet.
 * `claimTo(uint256 amount, address target)` - request the amount of funds specified by `amount` (in wei) and send to `target`.

-When supplying a amount of `0`, the whole allowed amount will be paid out.
+When supplying an amount of `0`, the whole allowed amount will be paid out.

 The contract is time based.
 When claiming the full available amount, you can already claim again a few secs later.
 But in that case, only the funds that piled up during these few secs will be available.